savirsuda/savirsuda.github.io/_posts/2021-2-26-IDOR-to-view-personal-email-addresses-of-more-than-50k-users.md

 `site:subdomain.example.com inurl:id`

 When I did this, I got an endpoint as a result of the search.
 This endpoint contained `ID` as a `GET` parameter in the URL with some other irrelevant parameters.
-The final URL looked like this: `https://subdomain.example.com/accounts/Directory/XYZ/Form.aspxID=1&ContentTypeId=123`
+The final URL looked like this: `https://subdomain.example.com/accounts/Directory/XYZ/Form.aspx?ID=1&ContentTypeId=123`
 The interesting part was that in the response, when I scrolled down, I could see a user's personal email address.
+I got the following response:

+`Email Sent successfully to redacted@gmail.com`

-The Response looked like this:
+The HTTP Response looked like this:

 ```php
 HTTP/1.1 200 OK